The Gazette (band): 2002: Conception and early work

 The band began in 2002 with Ruki (vocals), Reita (bass) and Uruha (lead guitar) in Kanagawa Prefecture.
-After being involved with other bands in the visual kei movement, the trio decided that the Gazette would be their last band.
-They recruited Aoi (second guitar) and Yune (drums) from disbanded visual band Artia and formally became the Gazette in January 2002.
+After being involved with other bands in the visual kei movement, the trio decided that this band would be their last.
+They recruited Aoi (rhythm guitar) and Yune (drums) from disbanded visual band Artia and formally became Gazette in January 2002.
 The band name is an intentional misspelling of "cassette" (カセット, kasetto).

-Originally signed to Matina, they released their first single, "Wakaremichi", and first music video on April 30, 2002.
+After signing to the Matina record label, they released their first single, "Wakaremichi", and first music video on April 30, 2002.
 "Wakaremichi" was re-released in June.
 By September, they had released "Kichiku Kyoushi (32sai Dokushin) no Nousatsu Kouza" and their second PV.
 In October 2002, they played their first solo live show, and on Christmas 2002, the 5-song compilation Yougenkyou with the song "Okuribi" was released.

 2003–2004: New drummer, Cockayne Soup and Disorder

-In early 2003, Yune left the band and was replaced by Kai (from visual band Mareydi†Creia) who volunteered to be the leader of the band.
-Shortly after this, the Gazette signed with the PS Company label and in May, released their first EP, Cockayne Soup.
+In early 2003, drummer Yune left the band and was replaced by Kai (from visual band Mareydi†Creia) who volunteered to be the leader of the band.
+Shortly after this, Gazette signed with the PS Company label and in May, released their first EP, Cockayne Soup.
 They started their first tour with the band Hanamuke, during which the two bands collaborated on two songs.

 A second tour followed with the band Vidoll.
 The bands were featured together on the November issue of Cure, a magazine focusing on visual kei bands.

 In early December 2003, they played a co-headlining show with Deadman.
 On December 28, they performed at Fool's Mate magazine's Beauti-fool's Fest.
 The performance was later released on DVD.

 On January 16, 2004, the band recorded a solo performance at the Shibuya-AX, released on DVD as Tokyo Saihan -Judgment Day-.
 On March 30, 2004, they released their fifth EP Madara, which reached No. 2 on the Oricon Indie Charts.
 Madara was followed on May 26 by a companion DVD that included six music videos and an in-the-studio documentary.
-In the same month, the Gazette was featured in Shoxx magazine's Expect Rush III, a catalogue of independent visual kei artists.
+In the same month, Gazette was featured in Shoxx magazine's Expect Rush III, a catalogue of independent visual kei artists.

 A second concert DVD, Heisei Banka, was released on August 25, 2004.
-In September and October, they toured with fellow PS Company bands Kra and BIS.
+In September and October, they toured with fellow PS Company bands Kra and Bis.
 Their first studio album, Disorder, was released on October 13, 2004, and subsequently made it to the top 5 of the indies Oricon Daily Charts.

 2005–2006: Nil and Nameless Liberty Six Guns tour

-In early 2005, the Gazette embarked on their Japan-wide spring tour called Standing Tour 2005 Maximum Royal Disorder.
+In early 2005, Gazette embarked on their Japan-wide spring tour called Standing Tour 2005 Maximum Royal Disorder.
 The final performance of the tour was held at Shibuya Kokaido on April 17, 2005.
-On March 9, the Gazette released the new single "Reila".
+On March 9, they released the new single "Reila".